-In 1944, Pants was made president of the Pacific Coast League.
+In 1944, Pants was named president of the Pacific Coast League.
 Though nominally a minor league, there were no pro teams west of St. Louis and thus little competition for western players.
-Consequently, the PCL’s level of play was only barely lower than the majors.
-But still it was a minor league, which meant major league teams could poach players for a minimal buyout, a fact that got Pants’s knickers in a twist.
-He threatened to spin off the PCL into its own major league system—which was a good enough threat that the PCL earned “open” status—a level above AAA, and stricter rules about player emigration to the majors.
+Consequently, the PCL’s level of play was only barely less than the major leagues.
+But it was still a minor league, which meant that pro teams could poach players for a minimal buyout, and they did, which got Pants’s knickers in a twist.
+He threatened to spin off the PCL into its own major league system—which was a good enough threat that the PCL earned “open” status, which included stricter rules about player emigration to the big leagues.

-Unfortunately this concession came right about the time that TV was beginning to air major league games, which crushed attendance in the minor leagues, as well as any hope of the PCL ending up a third pro league.
-Pants died in 1969, but mostly this whole story is an excuse for Pants puns and to bring up the great logos of early PCL teams, like the Oakland Oaks, San Francisco Seals, Hollywood Stars, and Sacramento Solons:
+Unfortunately for Pants, this concession happened right about the time that TV began airing major league games.
+TV crushed minor league attendance, and the PCL with it.
+Pants died in 1969, and essentially this story is an excuse for me to bring up some of the great PCL logos, such as the Oakland Oaks, San Francisco Seals, Hollywood Stars, and Sacramento Solons:

 Side note: other great Three-I League team names: Clinton Infants, Davenport Prodigals, Springfield Watchmakers, Hannibal Mules, Moline Plowboys.
 At least one season confusingly featured both the Davenport River Rats and the Evansville River Rats.
 I’m even more confused by the Terre Haute Hottentots; besides being derogatory even then, how on earth did they end up with that name in Terre Haute?
 The Cairo (Illinois) Egyptians at least made a certain kind of sense.
 More PCL info here and here.